Plan Change Announcements

 Effective January 1, 2023

 Removes the current eligibility requirement for non-full-time employees to join the Plan so that all non-full-time employees may elect to join the Plan at any time.
-Enrolment in the Plan would take effect on the first day of the month after the employee’s election is received and

 This change is effective January 1, 2023, which means that until then, the current eligibility requirement continues to apply.
-More information will be available closer to the implementation date.

 Provides the option for the SC Board, based on its annual assessment of the Plan’s health and viability, to reduce future inflation increases on benefits earned after December 31, 2022.